openzim/mwoffliner/README.md

 - [Redis](https://redis.io/)
 - [Libzim](https://github.com/openzim/libzim) (On GNU/Linux & macOS we automatically download it)
 - Various build tools that are probably already installed on your machine (libjpeg, gcc)

+... and an online Mediawiki with its API available.

 See [Environment setup hints](#environment-setup-hints) to know more about how to install them.